BrolyCode/Dirty-Cow/README.md

 ```
 ./dirtyc0w
 ```
-It will print out the following to the terminal, you must wait a litle bite of time (2/3 minutes).
+It will print out the following to the terminal, we must wait a litle bit of time (2/3 minutes).
 ```
 mmap 7fd0facf4000